Skip to content

 The Court of Appeal considers that the Supreme Court of Norway has in this context expressed general principles that are also of significance to the present case.
 There are no special circumstances that indicate exemptions from the general documentation duty that applies in cases of this nature”.

 The Court of Appeal continues to apply this view in LB-2016-77476 (K-Mail/Klingel), which concerned the questions of whether service costs that were charged regularly according to an agreement with the parent company should be included in the customs value.
-The Court of Appeal emphasised that the costs concerned the imported goods and that no documentation had been submitted that could substantiate what services the subsidiary had possibly received from the parent company, and which did not concern the imported goods.
+The Court of Appeal emphasized that the costs concerned the imported goods and that no documentation had been submitted that could substantiate what services the subsidiary had possibly received from the parent company, and which did not concern the imported goods.

 6.3 Transfer pricing documentation indicates that the declared customs value will be adjusted at a later date